 Offer of employment

-Applications for this post will be considered by a selection committee containing representatives from both Somerville College and the Department/Faculty of History.
+Applications for this post will be considered by a selection committee containing representatives from both Somerville College and the Department/Faculty of Music.
 The selection committee is responsible for conducting all aspects of the recruitment and selection process; it does not, however, have the authority to make the final decision as to who should be appointed.
 The final decision will be made by the governing body of #C College and the #C divisional board on the basis of a recommendation made by the selection committee.
 No offer of appointment will be valid, therefore, until and unless the recommendation has been approved by both the governing body and the divisional board, and a formal contractual offer has been made.